IHT business relief: Why trusts are important

 Owning a business and wanting to pass this on to family is often the primary driver for creating a trust as it can be used to help protect and enhance your family’s future finances while maintaining control of assets and allowing future flexibility.
 It is also common to settle shares in a business into a trust before the business is sold while tax charges on entry can be managed.

-The consultation document has provided some welcome technical clarifications.
-However, the key takeaway is that there are actions business owners can usefully take now before the new rules come into effect from April 2026.
+The Government confirmed their proposals in the draft legislation and, unfortunately, despite consultation responses from professional and industry groups, there have been no significant amendments.
+Therefore, the key takeaway is that there are actions business owners can usefully take now before the new rules come into effect from April 2026.

 Action checklist for IHT Business Relief

-• Check your business assets still qualify for IHT business relief and determine how much will be available under the new rules, undertake a review now
+• Check that your business assets still qualify for IHT business relief and determine how much will be available under the new rules - undertake a review now

 • Speak to your family and advisers to review your succession plans for the business